nyorain/ny/README.md

 For some first sketchup of how ny will/could look, see the first [docs](doc) or some really basic [example apps](src/examples).
+The examples are of course available under public domain.
 All kinds of contributions are appreciated.